 I supposed both slime and fidget spinners keep little hands busy, but at least spinners don’t make a mess in my kitchen.

-But I gave in and found a slime recipe online that included shaving cream, and we clearly did something very wrong because what resulted was NOT slime.
+But I love doing easy crafts with my kids, I gave in and found a slime recipe online.
+The recipe included shaving cream, and we clearly did something very wrong because what resulted was NOT slime.

 Like baking, making slime is really chemistry.
 If you don’t use the right ingredients or assemble them in the correct order, you’ll have a disastrous result.